Join for FREE

 [edit] Taxonomy

-Little Tern is closely related to, and was formerly often considered conspecific with, Saunders's Tern, and with the Least Tern S. albifrons of the New World.
+Little Tern is closely related to, and was formerly often considered conspecific with, Saunders's Tern S. saundersii of the northern Indian Ocean and Least Tern S. antillarum of the New World.
 Other close relatives include the Yellow-billed Tern S. superciliaris and Peruvian Tern S. lorata, both from South America.
+Like all these, it was formerly placed in the genus Sterna.

 [edit] Subspecies